-Fastloc fast-acquisition GPS technology takes a ‘snapshot’ of GPS satellite signals overhead when a tag breaches the water surface.
-These signals are processed and compressed into a single message containing the satellite ID numbers, their respective pseudo ranges, and a timestamp.
+Fastloc GPS technology takes a ‘snapshot’ of GPS satellite signals overhead when a tag breaches the water surface.
+These signals are processed and compressed into a single message containing the satellite ID numbers, their respective pseudo-ranges, and a timestamp.
 This process takes just 12 seconds and continues after the animal has dived.
 The low-volume satellite information is then relayed back to the researcher via Argos with post-processed data accessible online via the Wildlife Computers Tag Agent Portal.

 Both the Fastloc® snapshot collection settings and transmission settings are user-customizable.
 The researcher has the power to decide the quantity and distribution of snapshots and transmissions to attempt each hour of each day.
 Temporal resolution can be increased during parts of the deployment that are of greatest interest.
 Conversely, data collection and transmissions can be suspended and battery power saved in times when animal locations are known or when satellite coverage is poor.